Get-Ad Free Access: Join Today!

 With the 982-generation Boxster/Cayman platform, Porsche went back in time to pull out the 718 name, a reminder that the sports car maker has been doing the small sports car thing for a long time.
 The 718 of course, is diminutive race car that won the Targa Florio race in 1959 and 1960.
 The marketing stunt was meant to evoke these past Porsche racing successes with light cars like the 718 that outmaneuvered competitors with larger and more powerful engines.
 The reason?
 Porsche got rid of the naturally aspirated flat-6 engines and instead would now have flat-4 turbocharged engines.

-Four years after the introduction of the Cayman S, the sportier version of the mid-engine sports coupe Porsche was refreshed.
-It was even faster and could carry more cornering speed.
-The facelifted version of the Cayman S offered a completely enhanced package.
+Four years after the introduction of the Cayman S, and three after the regular Cayman, the mid-engine sport-coupe from Porsche received an important update.
+The facelifted version of the Cayman offered a completely enhanced package.
 From the exterior to the interior, from the engine to the gearbox and suspension, it was reworked.
-The engine was kept at 3.4-liter displacement, but due to its new direct-fuel injection system, the power was increased by 25 hp over its non-facelifted version.
+It might be mistaken with a new model if the Porsche internal coding system wouldn't be the same as on the 2006 Cayman (987C).
+The engine displacement was increased from 2.7 to 2.9-liter and received direct fuel injection.

 Porsche Cayman GT4 Clubsport (2015 - 2016)